-1 As defined by the section 4 of the School Standards and Framework Act 1998.
+&lt;sup>1 As defined by the section 4 of the School Standards and Framework Act 1998.

-4.39 The exceptions, are -

-- a. children admitted outside the normal admissions round with Education, Health and Care Plans specifying a school; - b. looked after children and previously looked after children admitted outside the normal admissions round; - c. children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process; - d. children admitted after an Independent Appeals Panel upholds an appeal; - e. children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance; - f. children of UK service personnel admitted outside the normal admissions round; - g. children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil; - h. children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school. - 4.40 For late applications for Reception processed after the 16th April (Offer Day) and before 31st August and for all mid-year applications for Reception, Year 1, and Year 2, a child who falls into any of these categories will not automatically be admitted as an excepted pupil.
+- 4.36 Infant classes must not contain more than 30 pupils with a single school teacher, unless an exception applies (see paragraph 3.5 below). - 4.37 That includes where admission would cause the infant class size limit to be breached in the future. - 4.38 Additional children may be admitted under limited exceptional circumstances.
+These children will remain as 'excepted pupils' for the time that they are in an infant class (Reception, Year 1, and Year 2) or until the class numbers fall back to the current infant class size limit. - 4.39 The exceptions, are - a. children admitted outside the normal admissions round with Education, Health and Care Plans specifying a school; - b. looked after children and previously looked after children admitted outside the normal admissions round; - c. children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process; - d. children admitted after an Independent Appeals Panel upholds an appeal; - e. children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance; - f. children of UK service personnel admitted outside the normal admissions round; - g. children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil; - h. children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school. - 4.40 For late applications for Reception processed after the 16th April (Offer Day) and before 31st August and for all mid-year applications for Reception, Year 1, and Year 2, a child who falls into any of these categories will not automatically be admitted as an excepted pupil.